vhive-serverless/vSwarm/benchmarks/gg/benchmarks/llvm/README.md

 ## Build

 The time required to compile software is an evergreen frustration for software developers.
 Using model substitution, we implemented models for seven popular stages of a C or C++ software build pipeline: the preprocessor, compiler, assembler, linker, archiver, indexer, and strip.
-These allow us to automatically transform some software build processes (e.g., a Makefile or build.ninja file) into an expression in gg IR, which can then be executed with thousands-way parallelism on cloud-functions platforms to obtain the same results as if the build system hadbeen executed locally.
+These allow us to automatically transform some software build processes (e.g., a Makefile or build.ninja file) into an expression in gg IR, which can then be executed with thousands-way parallelism on cloud-functions platforms to obtain the same results as if the build system had been executed locally.
 You can read more on page ninth of [the paper](https://www.usenix.org/system/files/atc19-fouladi.pdf).

 Let's see how you can speed up the build of LLVM using `gg`.